 If you want the audience to understand your explanation of a complex image (picture or diagram) and to allow the slide to print or PDF correctly, break it apart using the steps in the video above.

-Dave Paradi has over twenty years of experience delivering customized training workshops to help business professionals improve their presentations.
-He has written nine books and over 100 articles on the topic of effective presentations and his ideas have appeared in publications around the world.
+Dave Paradi has over twenty-two years of experience delivering customized training workshops to help business professionals improve their presentations.
+He has written ten books and over 600 articles on the topic of effective presentations and his ideas have appeared in publications around the world.
 His focus is on helping corporate professionals visually communicate the messages in their data so they don’t overwhelm and confuse executives.
-Dave is one of less than ten people in North America recognized by Microsoft with the Most Valuable Professional Award for his contributions to the Excel and PowerPoint communities.
-He regularly presents highly rated sessions at national and regional conferences of financial professionals.
+Dave is one of fewer than ten people in North America recognized by Microsoft with the Most Valuable Professional Award for his contributions to the Excel, PowerPoint, and Teams communities.
+His articles and videos on virtual presenting have been viewed over 4.8 million times and liked over 17,000 times on YouTube.